MouinAlmasoodi/Tortuosity/README.md

 More information regarding openFOAM can be found on https://openfoam.com/releases

 Paraview needs to be also installed to visualize tortuosity data
 More information about ParaView can be found here https://www.paraview.org/

+The shale sample used in the analysis is available on request.

 #  Files Description
 **U and P**: include boundary condition assumptions and values for pressure and velocity.